Rental Property Problems after Disaster

 If you terminate your lease, you are responsible only for prorated rent due up until the date you move.
 You will still owe any charges that accrued up to that point, including past-due rent.

 Make a written and dated request for return of your security deposit with a forwarding address where it can be sent.
 You should know that if there is damage to the property not caused by the disaster and not caused by normal wear and tear, your landlord can withhold some or all of your deposit.
-If your security deposit is withheld, your landlord must provide a written, itemized accounting of the repairs cost.
+If the landlord keeps part of your security deposit, they must give you a written, itemized accounting of the repairs cost.

 A leased property is partially unusable for residential purposes if you can still live there while repairs are being made.
 If the leased property is only partially unusable, you are not simply entitled to terminate the lease, but you might be entitled to a partial rent reduction.